mtanzim/blogfcchanoicra/README.md

 Fullstack application being developed for educational purposes, using the MERN stack. create-react-app (CRA) boilerplate was used.

-This project has been converted using CRA from the following FCC Hani Front End Project:
+This project has been converted using CRA from the following FCC Hanoi Front End Project:

 <https://github.com/tamtm/fcchn-blog>